leggedrobotics/vitruvio/README.md

    * Actuator selection from a list of existing actuators including ANYdrive and Neo.
    * The input trajectory can be tracked in its entirety, only for a sample of the entire motion, or averaged into a single representative step cycle.

-:heavy_check_mark: Motion visualization.
+:white_check_mark: Motion visualization.

-:heavy_check_mark: Meta parameter computation including:
+:white_check_mark: Meta parameter computation including:

    * Cost of transport.
    * Range of joint angles required for motion tracking.
    * Maximum values of joint speed, torque, and power.
    * Energy consumed per step cycle.

-:heavy_check_mark: Design parameter optimization.
+:white_check_mark: Design parameter optimization.

    * Link lengths